-Our WorkCover lawyers servicing Perth and Western Australia handle workers compensation claims on a no win no charge basis.
+Our workers compensation lawyers servicing Perth and greater Western Australia handle all types of WorkCover claims on a no win no charge basis.

 - As of 2019, the most recent annual publication by Workcover WA showed the total number of workers’ compensation claims lodged to be 28,161, a decrease of 2,730 from the previous lodgement year